 A small independent retail shop borrows £5,000 to buy stock and agrees to repay £6,000 at a factor rate of 1.2.
 The owner also agrees that 10% of the business’s card sales will be used towards the repayment of the loan.

-Typically most advance amounts can range between £2,500 to £300,000.
-The amount your business can borrow will depend on your average monthly card turnover.
-The more sales you process, the more you will be able to borrow.
+Typically, most advance amounts can range between £2,500 and £300,000.
+The amount of money your business can borrow will depend on your average monthly card turnover.
+The more sales you process, the larger the cash advance you can receive.

 Our merchant cash advance calculator is designed to offer you an estimate of how much you could borrow and the total repayable amount, including factor rate costs.

 It is intended for use as a comparison guide in relation to quotes you may have already received or as a starting point during your initial enquiries.

 You can compare your merchant cash advance rates by using our calculator.

 Total loan repayment

 Daily average repayment